I'm Doin' Me

-"I'm Doin' Me" is a song performed by American singer Fantasia from her third studio album, Back to Me.
-The song was released on September 28, 2010 serving as the second single from the album.
+"I'm Doin' Me" is a song performed by American singer Fantasia from her third studio album, Back to Me (2010).
+The song was released by J Records on September 28, 2010, serving as the second single from the album.

 Critical reception

 Ken Capobianco of The Boston Globe described the song as an "insistent declaration of self" that "is more about love in all its incarnations: passionate, regretful, angry, and tender" while Melinda of RnB Music Blog described Fantasia's vocal performance as "wonderful" despite calling the song "pretty average".